 I love that this frosting gets most of it’s bulk from egg whites, and not sugar (that makes it almost healthy, right?).
 Just ignore the 4 sticks of butter when you answer that question.

-1 cup egg whites (about 8 large egg whites, or use “Just Whites” egg white powder, reconstituted)
+1 cup egg whites (about 8 large egg whites, or use “Just Whites” egg white powder, reconstituted, or refrigerated egg whites)

 pinch of salt